 Datafiles are stored in “object storage” aka “blob storage”:

 - Currently only AWS S3 supported, but others may come later

 - Storage is thus cheap, cheap, cheap and very reliable.

 - Worker nodes can be shut down without losing data

 - File format is proprietary to snowflake, but similar to ORC/Parquet

 For document-typed data, there is some cool auto-type-detect functionality.
 For each block of data which is imported without a schema (eg from JSON or XML), Snowflake scans all values of each column within the block to deduce the datatype (eg integer, timestamp or string).
 For each column, the data is then stored in its raw format (string) and its deduced type (eg compact integers).
-Queries such as sums over integers can then be effectively applied to such data efficiently (no repeated parsing).
+Queries such as sums over integers can then be effectively applied to such data efficiently (no repeated parsing), and the usual per-block statistics (min/max values, bloom filters, etc) can be precomputed to optimise later queries.
 When a large document is imported (producing multiple blocks of storage) then the type can possibly be different for the same column in different blocks (though that is unlikely).
 See the Snowflake paper for details.

 Virtual Warehouses (VWs) aka “worker node pools”

 A Snowflake user (or admin) can start a “virtual warehouse” (pool of worker nodes) at any time.
 Queries (or updates) can then be executed on that “virtual warehouse”; worker nodes can access existing files within longterm S3 storage.
 Multiple virtual warehouses can access the same tables concurrently (via lock management system).
 Virtual warehouses are often started for specific tasks, and terminated when that task is complete.